Iceland Locations and History facts

 Icelandic horses facts

 Icelandic horses are one of the oldest and purebred horses in the world.
 Since 11th century no horses have been imported to Iceland.
-Icelandic horses display two additional gaits compared with the four used by all other breeds.
-Icelandic horses are small – around 130-140 cm which everywhere else is considered as a pony, but Icelanders don’t like to call them that.
+They display two additional gaits compared with the four used by all other breeds.
+Horses in Iceland are small – around 130-140 cm which everywhere else is considered as a pony, but Icelanders don’t like to call them that.
 Horses live outside all year and you can see them in lots of places.

 The Arctic fox